What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Terminology and Fundamental Tasks

 \textbf{\textit{Task.}} Scene graph generation (SGG) extends object detection to understand and represent the relationships between objects \cite{xu2017scenegraph}.
 It transforms an image into a graph-structured representation in which nodes represent localized and categorized objects, and edges represent their relationships \cite{SGG}.

 \textbf{\textit{Methods.}} Traditional methods generally follow a two-stage pipeline, classifying objects and relationships separately \cite{Zareian_2020_ECCV}.
 More recent studies have shifted toward end-to-end algorithms, jointly optimizing object detection and relation classification.
-For example, BGNN develops the bipartite graph to compute a context-aware representation of entities and predicates \cite{BGNN}.
-Transformers further advance the development of SGG, such as RelTR \cite{Reltr} that directly predict (subject, predicate, object) triplets.
-Meanwhile, many approaches incorporate knowledge as additional references.
-For example, GB-Net \cite{Zareian_2020_ECCV} develops commonsense graph for pairwise matching.
+For example, Bipartite Graph Network (BGNN) develops the bipartite graph to compute a context-aware representation of entities and predicates \cite{BGNN}.
+Transformers further advance the development of SGG and gradually become the dominant direction, with representatives such as Relation Transformer (RelTR) \cite{Reltr} that directly predicts (subject, predicate, object) triplets and more recent Extracting Graph from Transformer (EGTR) \cite{EGTR} towards lightweight one-stage frameworks.
+Meanwhile, another important line of work incorporates knowledge as additional references to alleviate data bias and enhance semantic consistency.
+Early examples such as Graph Bridging Network (GB-Net) \cite{Zareian_2020_ECCV} introduce commonsense graphs for pairwise matching, while more recent methods, such as Hierarchical Knowledge Enhanced Robust SGG (HiKER-SGG) \cite{hiker}, perform hierarchical reasoning over external knowledge structures to improve robustness.
+Beyond closed-set prediction, recent studies have also begun to explore open-vocabulary SGG (OVSGG) by leveraging knowledge transferred from large vision-language models \cite{ACC}.

+\textbf{\textit{Datasets.}} Visual Genome \cite{VG} remains the dominant benchmark for SGG, while Open Images dataset \cite{OpenImages} is also widely adopted, particularly for large-scale visual relationship detection.
+In addition, GQA \cite{GQA} also provides scene graph annotations and can therefore serve as an auxiliary resource.

-\textbf{\textit{Metrics.}} Recall@K (R@K) measures the percentage of true relationships appearing in top K predictions \cite{lu2016visual}, while Mean Recall@K (mR@K) calculates R@K for each relationship class separately to address bias towards frequent relationships \cite{8954048}.
+\textbf{\textit{Metrics.}} Recall@K (R@K) measures the percentage of true relationships appearing in top K predictions \cite{lu2016visual}, while Mean Recall@K (mR@K) calculates R@K separately for each relationship class and then averages across classes to mitigate bias towards frequent relationships \cite{8954048}.
 SGG models are usually evaluated in three settings: 1) predicate classification (predicting predicates of the given pairs of localized objects), 2) scene graph classification (predicting predicates and categories of given localized objects), and 3) the entire SGG pipeline on the given image \cite{xu2017scenegraph}.